tbellisiv/clojure-emacs-cider-intro/docs/Installation/README.md

 [Leiningen](https://leiningen.org/) is the standard Clojure project build/automation tool.
 For Leiningen-based Clojure projects, CIDER uses Leiningen to launch a Clojure REPL from Emacs.
 CIDER also supports [Boot](https://github.com/boot-clj/boot) and [Gradle](https://gradle.org/) but this tutorial will cover Leiningen.

-The installation method for Leiningen varies depending on the OS:
+The standard installation method for Leiningen varies depending on the OS:

 * Linux and Mac OS X: